Whether your company is large or small, designing and building multiple digital products is always challenging.

-For example, a form can be created by combining name, phone, and email input fields with a button labelled ‘send’.
+For example, a form can be created by combining name, phone, and email input fields with a button labeled ‘send’.
 This form could be included on the landing page as a call-to-action part.
-A good design system contains many of these organisms, which can then be used to form templates.
+A good design system contains many of these building blocks, which can then be used to form templates.

 In this scenario, the new developer would be able to create the requested landing page, on their own, in only a few hours.

-As a single source of truth, a design system provides everyone involved in the process with established conventions and principles.
+As a single source of truth, a design system provides everyone involved in the process with established principles and ensures consistency.

 As everything is consistently named, there can be no doubt that a component under discussion is the same for everyone, which helps avoid confusion and error.
 Similarly, debates over the anatomy of designs or changes made by creatives are eliminated.
 If the design system states that a button has a 4px corner radius, this is what must be used.

 For large enterprises operating on a global scale, the impact is huge.